• Skip to primary navigation

 7 Tháng 8, 2024 by admin

-From Shakespeare’s plays to modern TV dramas, the unscrupulous schemer for the ends always justify the means has become a familiar character type we love hate.
-So familiar, in fact, that for centuries we’ve had a single word to describe such characters: Machiavellian.
-But is it possible that we’ve been using that word wrong whole time?
+From Shakespeare’s plays to modern TV dramas, the unscrupulous schemer for whom the ends always justify the means has a familiar character type we love to hate.
+So familiar, in fact, that for centuries we’ve had a single word to describe characters: Machiavellian.
+But is it possible that we’ve been using that word wrong this whole time?

-The early 16th century statesman Niccoló Machiavelli wrote works of history, philosophy, and drama.
-But his lasting notoriety comes from a brief political essay known as The Prince, framed as advice current and future monarchs.
-Machiavelli wasn’t the first to do this– in fact there an entire tradition of works known as “mirrors for princes” going back to antiquity.
-But unlike his predecessors, Machiavelli didn’t try to describe an ideal government or his audience to rule justly and virtuously.
-Instead, he focused the question of power– how to acquire it, and how to keep it.
-And in the decades after it was published, The Prince gained a diabolical reputation. the European Wars of Religion, both Catholics and Protestants blamed Machiavelli for inspiring acts of violence tyranny committed by their opponents.
-By the end of the century, Shakespeare was using “Machiavel” to denote an amoral opportunist, leading directly to our popular use of “Machiavellian” a synonym for manipulative villainy.
+The early 16th statesman Niccoló Machiavelli wrote many works of history, philosophy, and drama.
+But his lasting notoriety from a brief political essay known as The Prince, framed as advice to and future monarchs.
+Machiavelli wasn’t the first to do this– in fact there was an entire of works known as “mirrors for princes” going back to antiquity.
+But his predecessors, Machiavelli didn’t try to describe an ideal government or exhort his audience to rule justly and virtuously.
+Instead, he focused on the question of power– how to acquire it, and how to keep it.
+And in the decades it was published, The Prince gained a diabolical reputation.
+During the European Wars of Religion, both Catholics and Protestants blamed Machiavelli for inspiring acts of violence and tyranny committed by their opponents.
+By end of the century, Shakespeare was using “Machiavel” to denote an opportunist, leading directly to our popular use of “Machiavellian” as a synonym for manipulative villainy.

-At first glance, The Prince’s reputation as a manual for tyranny seems well-deserved.
-Throughout, Machiavelli entirely unconcerned with morality, except insofar as it’s helpful or harmful to maintaining power.
-For instance, princes are told to consider all the atrocities to seize power, and to commit them in a single stroke to ensure future stability. neighboring territories and oppressing religious minorities are mentioned as ways of occupying the public.
-Regarding a prince’s personal behavior, Machiavelli advises keeping up the appearance of virtues such as honesty or generosity, but ready to abandon them as soon as one’s interests are threatened.
-Most famously, he notes that for a ruler, “it is much safer to be feared than loved.”
-The tract even ends with an appeal to Lorenzo de’ Medici, the recently installed ruler of Florence, urging him to unite the fragmented city-states of Italy under his rule.
+At first glance, The Prince’s reputation as a manual tyranny seems well-deserved.
+Throughout, Machiavelli appears entirely unconcerned with morality, except insofar as it’s helpful or harmful to maintaining power.
+For instance, princes are to consider all the atrocities necessary to seize power, and to commit them in a single stroke to ensure future stability.
+Attacking neighboring territories and oppressing minorities are mentioned as effective ways of occupying the public.
+Regarding a prince’s personal behavior, Machiavelli advises keeping up the appearance of virtues such as honesty generosity, but being ready to abandon them as soon as one’s interests are threatened.
+Most famously, he notes that for a ruler, “it is much safer to be than loved.”
+The tract even ends with an appeal Lorenzo de’ Medici, the recently installed ruler of Florence, urging to unite the fragmented city-states of Italy under his rule.

-Many have justified Machiavelli as motivated by unsentimental realism and a desire for in an Italy torn by internal and external conflict.
-According to view, Machiavelli was the first to understand a difficult truth: the greater good of political stability is whatever unsavory tactics are needed to attain it.
-The philosopher Isaiah Berlin suggested that rather than being amoral, The Prince hearkens back to ancient Greek morality, placing the of the state above the Christian ideal of individual salvation.
+Many justified Machiavelli as motivated by unsentimental realism and a desire for peace in an Italy torn by and external conflict.
+According to this view, Machiavelli was the first to understand a difficult truth: the greater good of political stability is worth whatever unsavory tactics are needed to attain it.
+The philosopher Berlin suggested that rather than being amoral, The Prince hearkens back to ancient Greek morality, placing the glory of the state above Christian ideal of individual salvation.

 But what we know about Machiavelli might not fit this picture.
-The author had in his native Florence for 14 years as a diplomat, staunchly defending elected republican government against would-be monarchs.
+The author had served in his native Florence for 14 as a diplomat, staunchly defending its elected republican government against would-be monarchs.

-When the Medici seized power, he not only lost his position, but was even tortured and banished.
-With in mind, it’s possible to read the pamphlet he wrote from exile not as a defense of princely rule, but a description of how it operates.
-Indeed, Enlightenment figures like Spinoza saw it as warning free citizens of the various ways in which they can be subjugated by aspiring rulers.
+When the Medici seized power, he not only lost his position, but was tortured and banished.
+With this in mind, it’s possible to read the pamphlet he wrote exile not as a defense of princely rule, but a scathing description of how it operates.
+Indeed, Enlightenment figures Spinoza saw it as warning free citizens of the various in which they can be subjugated by aspiring rulers.

-In fact, both readings be true.
-Machiavelli may have written a manual for tyrannical rulers, but by sharing it, he revealed the cards to those who would be ruled.
-In doing so, he revolutionized political philosophy, laying the foundations for Hobbes and future thinkers to study affairs based on their concrete realities rather than preconceived ideals.
+In fact, both readings might be true.
+Machiavelli may have written a manual for tyrannical rulers, but by sharing it, he also revealed the cards to those who would be ruled.
+In doing so, he political philosophy, laying the foundations for Hobbes and future thinkers to study human based on their concrete realities rather than preconceived ideals.
 Through his brutal and shocking honesty, Machiavelli sought to shatter popular delusions about what power really entails.
-And as he wrote to a friend before his death, he hoped that people would “learn way to Hell in order to flee from it.”
+And as he to a friend shortly before his death, he hoped that people would “learn the way to Hell in order to flee from it.”

 Filed Under: Quynhhx